olliegardner/seminar-roulette/timelog.md

 ## Week 1

-- N/A - projects not released.
+### 23 Sep 2020

+- _4 hours_ Read the project guidance notes.

 ## Week 2

 ### 30 Sep 2020

-- _0.5 hour_ Created GitHub repository and added the given master template with some minor adjustments.
+- _1 hour_ Created GitHub repository and added the given master template with some minor adjustments.

 ### 1 Oct 2020

-- _1.5 hour_ Researched different reference managers.
+- _2.5 hour_ Researched different reference managers.
 Downloaded Zotero and watched a tutorial on how to use it.

 ### 2 Oct 2020